Specific Suggestions for Course Continuity

 - Use online chats for individual or small group office hours, meetings or discussions

-- Substitute Moodle’s discussion forum for class sessions
+- Substitute Canvas’ discussion forum for class sessions

 - Record the class lecture for students to view/hear later [Educational Technology has a limited number of audio/video recorders available to loan]

 - Narrate a slide show from home and put on your course website for students to listen to.
-Good description of how to do this is here, or contact Ed Technology staff to show you how.
+Our Educational Technologists can show you how to do this.

 Lab or hands-on classes

 - Locate virtual labs online for students to complete, if possible

 - Arrange alternate activities in place of the lab, or to complete the lab activities at a later date

 - Post assignment instructions and grades on the course website

 - Use the Canvas Assignment features to collect assignments electronically